oystesf/DMCpy/docs/Tutorials/Cut1D.rst

 Cut1D
 ^^^^^
 After inspecting the scattering plane, we want to perform cuts along certain directions.
 In this tutorial, we demonstrate the cut1D function.
 Cuts can be made given by hkl or Qx, Qy, Qz.
 The width of the cut can be adjusted by the keywords width and widthZ.
+Note that this function is not intended for obtaining integrated intensities of Bragg peaks.

 .. code-block:: python
    :linenos: